StrangeRanger/bash-style-guide/content/bashism.md

 - **Bash Built-ins**: Employ `read` to safely and efficiently parse user inputs and other data directly into variables.
 - **Customize with IFS**: Adjust the Internal Field Separator (IFS) as needed when using `read` to ensure that inputs are split according to your specific requirements, enhancing the flexibility and accuracy of data parsing.
 - **Avoid External Commands**: Minimize the use of external commands like `awk`, `sed`, or `cut` for parsing strings.

 ///

+/// admonition | Advantages of `read`
+    type: tip

+- **Efficiency**: `read` operates within the shell, avoiding needing slower, resource-intensive external commands.
+- **Security**: By parsing directly into Bash variables, `read` minimizes the risks associated with external command outputs, such as injection attacks.
+- **Simplicity**: Offers an easy-to-understand syntax for directly parsing complex data structures.
+- **Portability**: `read` is a Bash builtin, ensuring consistent behavior across different systems and environments.

+///